ajarana/ajarana.github.io/README.md

 - home
 - Sass partials

+Currently also in the process of switching over to [styled-components](https://styled-components.com/) from Sass / CSS Modules.

 **If** the need arises, I plan to use [zustand](https://github.com/pmndrs/zustand) for application-level state management and [Context](https://reactjs.org/docs/context.html) to manage the state for a group of components.

 ## Getting Started